idem-lab/traveltime/paper/paper.html.md

 Now that we have the two items of data that require, the next step is to download a friction surface for our area of interest.
-We can pass in our basemap `sin` (@fig-basemap), a `SpatVector`, directly as the `extent`.
+We can pass in our basemap `sin` (Figure \ref{fig:basemap}), a `SpatVector`, directly as the `extent`.
 We're interested in walking time from a station, so we'll download the walking friction surface by specifying `surface = "walk2020"`.
 (Alternatively, we could use `surface = "motor2020"` for motorised travel if that were of interest.)

 We're also only interested in walking *on land* so we mask out areas outside of `sin`, that are within the extent of the raster: